 These lemon biscotti are Italian cookies filled with almonds and bright lemon flavor.
 They are baked twice for the perfect crunchy texture.
 Tart lemon glaze makes the perfect finishing touch!

-This Lemon biscotti is crunchy, nutty and filled with lemon zest.
+This lemon biscotti is crunchy, nutty and filled with lemon zest.
 They are topped with a simple lemon icing.
 Lemon lovers will love this easy lemon biscotti recipe!

 Jump to: